AlgorithmiKee/notes/Machine_Learning/VI_ELBO.md

 \end{align}
 $$

-Again, we apply reparameterization trick to allow Monte Carlo estimation of the objective
+Again, we apply reparameterization trick to allow MC estimation of the objective

 $$
 \begin{align}